 What Is the Difference Between Sketch and Drawing Paper?

-Sketching paper is generally intended to mean a lower grade paper used for preliminary work.
+Sketching paper is generally intended to mean a lower grade paper used for preliminary work and quick sketches.
 It’s like a notebook for drawing ideas and experiments.
 Sketches can be viewed as the precursor to a more accomplished piece.

 I’ve written more in this post: Drawing and Sketching: Is There a Difference?